• Skip to primary navigation

 If you notice the quiche starts to brown too much before it is fully cooked, cover it loosely with a sheet of tinfoil.
 You will see from the picture above that I left mine a little too long before I covered it.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Freezing and storage

-Unfortunately this recipe is not suitable for freezing.
+Unfortunately, this recipe is not suitable for freezing.

 Freezing would cause the egg custard to split once defrosted.